godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Physical/Athletics.md

 >> [!info|text-Center clear]+ Masterful Perk: Extraordinary Physique
 >> *When you become a Master in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
 >>
 >> Your body is masterfully crafted after ages of hard work and dedication.
-Add 2 to your Power, Body and Tenacity Attributes, re-calculating your statistics as necessary.
+Add 2 to your Power, Body and Tenacity Attributes, re-calculating your Statistics as necessary.

 >> [!info|text-Center clear]+ Legendary Perk: Pheidippidian Stamina
 >> *When you become a Legend in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
+>>
 >> You have stamina like that of the Heroes of the Old World.
 You are immune to becoming [[Fatigued]] or [[Exhausted]].